ionut-tatu/farm4life-app-changelog/README.md

 # Change Log
 All notable changes to this project will be documented in this file.

+## v1.4.8
+### Added
+ - Added breadcrumbs to Series, Module, Section and Video pages

+### Fixed
+ - FIXED: Offline videos not playing on Android
+ - Moved "Your playlist" and "Recommended Videos" to Home page
+ - Replace "Hub" with "Library" in the footer navbar

 ## v1.4.6
 ### Added
  - Added API endpoints for searching through modules and sections